Local 10 Digit Dialing and 639 Area Code now in Saskatchewan

-10-Digits are also required to send a text message.
+10 Digits are required to send a text message..
 Numbers will require the area code in order for text messages to be delivered.
-Note: Ensure that all contacts are updated to the 10 digit format within your devices.
+Ensure that all contacts are updated to the 10 digit format within your devices.
 If you receive an error message after updating all contacts, try these steps on SaskTel support.

 Why the move to 10 digit local dialing?

-How the 639 area code will work with 306
+How does the 639 area code work with the 306 area code?